How to Keep Your Home Smelling Nice and Clean

 Incorporate home fragrances

 There are various kinds of home fragrances and what you choose depends on whether you prefer a more concentrated or lighter scent.
 Some home fragrances can also last longer.
 Room sprays are great for quick fixes, while reed or electric diffusers can emit a more concentrated fragrance depending on how many reeds you use and how much essential oils you put in.
+An easy way to scent your space with is with candles.
+See how to choose them here.

 Opt for natural scents from sources like florals and leafs for a more relaxing vibe and avoid overly sugary scents.
 Citrus scents are great for creating a more invigorating space.
 When purchasing essential oils, look out for authentic plant-derived essential oils and avoid ones that are made from synthetic sources.